 The nature of the SIIL business results in exposure to the following market related risks: Concentration Risk, Counterparty risk, Spread risk and Liquidity risk.
 However, due to SIIL's conservative investment appetite, the risk of externally market driven events is typically low.
-2022 was an unprecedented year for macroeconomic uncertainty and this resulted in negative investment performance for SIIL.
-2023 saw a partial reversal of 2022's performance and this was a key driver to SIIL's positive financial performance, given budgets had been set conservatively following 2022.
 SIIL's risk management framework ensured that losses were minimised throughout the period and that SIIL remained appropriately capitalised.
 The main non-financial risks that the Company is exposed to relate to Underwriting risk, including lapses and claims, and Operational risk, including legal and compliance risks.
 SIIL's two key risk exposures are to reserving risk and expense risk.
-Given the nature of the business SIIL underwrites, the reserving risk is not deemed material and is considered as part of claims risk.
-Given the reducing size of SIIL's portfolio expense risk has been growing.
 SIIL has carefully managed expenses during the year and will continue to do so in line with its annual budgets.
 SIIL is also exposed to the risk of writing business that is outside risk appetite and tolerance from both a financial and a regulatory perspective.
 Together these represent the principal risks and uncertainties for the Company.